-For end to end protection for your blob data, Microsoft recommends enabling the following data protection features:
+Blob soft delete is part of a comprehensive data protection strategy for blob data.
+For optimal protection for your blob data, Microsoft recommends enabling all of the following data protection features:

-- Container soft delete, to protect against accidental delete or overwrite of a container.
+- Container soft delete, to restore a container that has been deleted.
 To learn how to enable container soft delete, see Enable and manage soft delete for containers.

 - Blob versioning, to automatically maintain previous versions of a blob.
 When blob versioning is enabled, you can restore an earlier version of a blob to recover your data if it is erroneously modified or deleted.
 To learn how to enable blob versioning, see Enable and manage blob versioning.